10 Ways to Use Up Ripe Bananas

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 Bananas gone brown?
 Fear not!
-Here are 10 ways to use overripe bananas in delicious, healthy recipes.
+Here are 15+ ways to use overripe bananas in delicious, healthy recipes.
 Never throw away a ripe banana again!

 Why Overripe Bananas are the BEST

-Bananas getting spotty, brown, soft and overripe?
+Bananas getting spotty, brown, soft, and overripe?
 Think it’s time to throw them away?

-Stop, I tell you.
-Stop!
 While you may see a banana decomposing right before your eyes, I see a banana that is in perfect condition to use as an ingredient.
-In fact, it’s when bananas are a bit mushy and starting losing their firm texture that they are the sweetest and even healthier. (source)
+In fact, it’s when bananas are a bit mushy and start losing their firm texture that they are the sweetest and even healthier. (source)

 When a banana is almost or fully all brown, basically all the starch has broken down into sugar — they’re sweeter, which is why people often use mushy bananas to bake with!